cunicu/cunicu/docs/usage/md/cunicu_status.md

 ## cunicu status

-Show current status of the cunicu daemon, its interfaces and peers
+Show current status of the cunīcu daemon, its interfaces and peers

 ```
 cunicu status [flags] [intf [peer]]